xfr0g/deni3d/README.md

 # DENIED

-Denied is a specialized server load testing tool designed to simulate HTTP GET requests.
+Denied is a denial-of-service attack tool designed to simulate HTTP GET requests.
 This tool allows users to assess and measure the performance and responsiveness of a server by generating a controlled volume of simulated requests.

 # Usage